 This is not only a matter of efficiency.
 It is a question of how digitalisation can reinforce the social contract by building trust, reducing exclusion, and delivering on the promise of democratic governance.
 Properly directed, digitalisation can strengthen public trust, expand access to essential services, and create millions of jobs in emerging sectors.
-Artificial intelligence, for example, is already
+Artificial intelligence, for example, is already being used by African governments to detect fraud, improve civil registries and plan infrastructure more intelligently.

-Ghana and Rwanda, for instance, are advancing national AI policies rooted in ethics and tailored to African contexts.
+Ghana and Rwanda, for instance, are advancing national Al policies rooted in ethics and tailored to African contexts.